Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Single small areas of growth of this tree can be found in the Amazon shallows.

 They are trying to grow Bertoletia as a cultivated plant, but unfortunately, these attempts are not very successful.
-Such a rich harvest, as from a tree growing in the wild, is not obtained.
+They don’t get such a rich harvest as from a tree growing in the wild.

-The plant lives up to its name.
+The plant fully justifies its name.
 The height of this tree, with a straight smooth trunk, can reach 45 meters.
-During a drought, Bertoletia sheds its leaves.
+During drought, Bertholetia sheds its leaves.

 Bertoletia plays important role in the ecological system of the tropics of South America.
 Bertholetia fruits serve as food for many animals, including the South American rodent agouti.

 This tree is a wonderful illustration of the complex interactions of the rainforest.
 The plant blooms with complex looped flowers that ordinary insects cannot penetrate.
-Therefore, pollination occurs only by one species of bees with a long proboscis.
+Therefore, pollination occurs only by one species of bees, which have a long proboscis.

 But such bees are attracted not by the blooming Bertholetia, but by the orchid that grows in this area.
 By attracting male orchid bees with their scent, they in turn attract females, which pollinate Bertoletia.
 Therefore, Brazil nuts can only grow in virgin tropical forests, where all the growing conditions are available for it.